-Precancerous Vaginal Conditions like vulvar intraepithelial neoplasia (or VIN) is a condition in which the skin cells of the vulva develop precancerous cells.
+Precancerous Vaginal Conditions like vaginal intraepithelial neoplasia (or VIN) is a condition in which the skin cells of the vulva develop precancerous cells.
 The vulva is the external area of a woman’s genitals, including the clitoris, the labia majora, and the labia minora.
 It forms the opening to the vagina and urethra.

-Precancerous Vaginal Conditions like VIN are not cancer, and not all cases become problematic.
+Precancerous Conditions like VIN are not cancer, and not all cases become problematic.
 In fact, many cases resolve without any treatment.
 However, if the condition is ignored, it can become cancerous after several years.

-Vulvar Intraepithelial Neoplasia Symptoms
+Vaginal Intraepithelial Neoplasia Symptoms

 Not all women with Precancerous Vaginal Conditions like VIN experience symptoms.
 However, some common signs include:

-- Itching, burning, or tingling in the genitals
+- Itching, burning or tingling in the genitals

 - Burning during urination